dotnet/docs-maui/docs/user-interface/handlers/create.md

 The process for creating a cross-platform .NET MAUI custom control, whose platform implementations are provided by handlers, is as follows:

-1. Create a class for the cross-platform control, that provides the control's public API.
+1. Create a class for the cross-platform control, which provides the control's public API.
 For more information, see [Create the cross-platform control](#create-the-cross-platform-control).
 1. Create any required additional cross-platform types.
 1. Create a `partial` handler class.
 For more information, see [Create the handler](#create-the-handler).
 1. In the handler class, create a `PropertyMapper` dictionary, which defines the Actions to take when cross-platform property changes occur.
 For more information, see [Create the property mapper](#create-the-property-mapper).
 1. Optionally, in your handler class, create a `CommandMapper` dictionary, which defines the Actions to take when the cross-platform control sends instructions to the native views that implement the cross-platform control.
 For more information, see [Create the command mapper](#create-the-command-mapper).
-1. Create `partial` handler classes for each platform, that create the native views that implement the cross-platform control.
+1. Create `partial` handler classes for each platform that create the native views that implement the cross-platform control.
 For more information, see [Create the platform controls](#create-the-platform-controls).
 1. Register the handler using the `ConfigureMauiHandlers` and `AddHandler` methods in your app's `MauiProgram` class.
 For more information, see [Register the handler](#register-the-handler).

 Then, the cross-platform control can be consumed.
 For more information, see [Consume the cross-platform control](#consume-the-cross-platform-control).

 ## Create the cross-platform control

-To create a cross-platform control you should create a class that derives from `View`:
+To create a cross-platform control, you should create a class that derives from `View`:

 ```csharp
 using System.ComponentModel;